artificiallama/WSJ_headlines_SP500/README.md

 # Annual timescale

-VADER (Valence Aware Dictionary and sEntiment Reasoner) Sentiment analyser is used to calculate &nbsp; the sentiment score for each headline.
+VADER (Valence Aware Dictionary and sEntiment Reasoner) Sentiment analyser is used to calculate &emsp; the sentiment score for each headline.
 The bar chart of annually averaged sentiment index is shown below.

 ![](images/annual_WSJ_sentiment.png)   ![](images/SP500_daily_close.png)